Think Outside the Library with a Sidewalk Obstacle Course

 This library, and countless others, are thinking about how they can engage communities safely by taking programs and services outside.
 In late May, WebJunction published Thinking Outside: Libraries and Placemaking in Pandemic Times.
 In this article, we'll continue and deepen this dialogue by zeroing in on one strategy being used by this public library in Alaska and by public libraries across the country: A sidewalk obstacle course.

 In just one month, this idea of a sidewalk obstacle course has spread through the grassroots communications channels utilized by public librarians to exchange ideas, and has become a national phenomenon.
-Sidewalk obstacle courses now exist in Alaska, Alabama, California, Illinois, Indiana, Nebraska, South Carolina, Florida (Lake County Library System), North Carolina, Pennsylvania, Ohio, Oregon, South Dakota, Texas, Washington, Wisconsin, (and probably even more states we haven't captured!) and it has also spread to Canada, with British Columbia’s Coquitlam Library asking “Up for a challenge?
+Sidewalk obstacle courses now exist in Alaska, Alabama, California, Illinois, Indiana, Nebraska, South Carolina, Florida (Lake County Library System), North Carolina, Pennsylvania, Ohio, Oregon, South Dakota, Texas, Washington, Wisconsin (see also flyer from Independence Public Library), (and probably even more states we haven't captured!) and it has also spread to Canada, with British Columbia’s Coquitlam Library asking “Up for a challenge?
 Take on the Coquitlam Library Crunch obstacle course at the Poirier branch!
 Share photos and videos of yourself completing the obstacle for a chance to win a prize!
 Submit an entry by posting on social media and tagging #CoquitlamLibraryCrunch.”

 How did this happen?
 The first COVID-19 Library Sidewalk Obstacle Course that I discovered was created in early May by Jensen Memorial Library in Minden, Nebraska, which is the largest town and county seat of Kearney County (population, 2,923.)
 A librarian from Jensen Memorial posted the YouTube video to the Programming Librarian Interest Group on May 8, and received, as of June 11, 82 reactions and 11 comments, including “We could totally do this!!!” and “this would be fun to do on our sidewalk!”